Radisson shooter didn't have to give up guns, despite a restraining order. That isn't always the case.

 Budget-writing committee begins work by stripping hundred of Evers items out

-Thursday's vote to remove nearly 400 measures proposed by the Democratic governor will eliminate $3.4 billion in revenue sources proposed in his plan.
+Thursday's vote to remove nearly 400 measures proposed by the Democratic governor eliminates more than $3 billion in revenue sources proposed in his plan.

+Wisconsin Teamsters endorse Democrat Alex Lasry in 2022 U.S. Senate race, giving him...

 -